Frequently Asked Questions

 - Academic students who go to Irish secondary schools aged 15 -16

-- Your home has wifi and you offer a warm welcome to your guest, on arrival show them bus stops/meeting points etc.
+- Your home should have Wi-Fi, and you should offer a warm welcome to your guest.
+Upon arrival, please show them bus stops, meeting points, etc.

-- Room only booking please allow reasonable access to the kitchen & washing machine, or please advise us if you do not allow use.
+- For room-only bookings, please allow reasonable access to the kitchen and washing machine, or inform us in advance if you do not allow use.

-- If we place students who are under the age of 18, First we come and do a home visit and then we need to complete the Garda Vetting process.
+- If we place students under the age of 18, we will first conduct a home visit and then complete the Garda vetting process.

-- Photos of your room and communal areas please email them asap admin@hfdi.ie
+- Please email photos of your room and communal areas to admin@hfdi.ie as soon as possible.